xinyao085/Text-Color-Hybrid-Labeling-for-Multiclass-Map-Visualization/README.md

 ## Citation

-If you use the results in new projects or apply them in a different context, we would appreciate a citation:
+If this work contributes to your research or is reused in other projects, we would appreciate a citation:

 > Xinyao Chen, Xinyuan Zhang, Teng Ma, Lingyun Yu, and Yu Liu.
 2025.
 > *Text-Color Hybrid Labeling for Multiclass Map Visualization: A Comparative Evaluation of Four Annotation Strategies*.